 The Manual Peachey Board Slotting Machine is a new affordable alternative for individuals, regional centers, smaller institutional labs and even larger labs with space limitations.
 This smaller machine can be moved out of the way when not in use, freeing up valuable bench space.
 It is also simpler to operate.

 This machine is less intimidating when compared to the original.
 The orientation makes it easier to sight the height of the blade.
 The carriage can be quickly pulled back into starting position after the end of a previous cut.
 This also makes partial (or biscut) slotting of a board very fast and easy.
 Overall, the slotting operation seems to be quicker.
 Many bookbinding and conservation students, such as those from North Bennett Street School, have been trained in the fundamentals of board slotting.
-The machine ships unassembled, and a one day on-site visit is necessary to assemble and align it.
+The machine ships unassembled, and a one day on-site visit is highly recommended to assemble and align it.
 A one to three day workshop on machine operation, basic slotting technique and structures is recommended, though.